 We like to work with vaccine and product developers, academic or private-sector, at all stages of development, from initial thoughts about possible applications for their technologies, helping them develop 'target product profiles', guiding and advising on preclinical and clinical research, estimating possible demand, seeking funding, finding clinical collaborators, co-authoring or reviewing clinical protocols, and reviewing and writing-up data.
 We have also done some interim project management.

 We have done many rapid analyses of individual technologies and early-stage companies for venture capital funders.
 Some of these have led to us providing follow-on assistance for the successful recipients of the investment.

 Writing, editing and 'information design'

-Before 'working in tandem' with Julian, Rebecca spent many years in academic publishing and also working in communications more generally... researching, writing, editing, illustrating, for molecular medicine journals, patient information, technical documents and websites.
+Before 'working in tandem' with Julian, Rebecca spent several years in academic publishing and also working in communications more generally... researching, writing, editing, illustrating, for molecular medicine journals, patient information, technical documents and websites.
 A set of 'transferable skills' that we use everyday in our other projects but also, from time to time, use on other people's projects.